Blog

 Launching a porta-potty rental business doesn't have to be hard.
 With a little prep, industry knowledge, and these six steps, you'll be on your way.

-Step 1.
-Planning and Researching Your Business
+Step 1: Planning and Researching Your Business

-Reviewing the porta potty business plan and research documents
+Researching the porta potty rental business market

+Like any successful business, it all starts with good planning and preparation.
 Before jumping in, look at your local market to see if your idea could work.
-Start by figuring out where there’s a need for portable restrooms; think construction sites, outdoor festivals, weddings, or any big event.
+Start by figuring out where there's a need for portable restrooms—think construction sites, outdoor festivals, weddings, or any big event.
 The more events happening, the better for your business.

 Next, check out what other rental companies in your area are doing.
 See what they offer, how much they charge, and what they're good at (or not so good at).
 This way, you can come up with ways to do things better or add something unique.